benbuck/rbtray/README.md

 - Shift-Right-Clicking on its title bar
 - Using the Windows-Alt-Down hotkey

-Note that not all all of these methods will work for every window, so please use whichever one works for your needs.
+Note that not all of these methods will work for every window, so please use whichever one works for your needs.

 RBTray is free, open source, and is distributed under the terms of the [GNU General Public Licence](http://www.gnu.org/copyleft/gpl.html).